SocietyForArtisticResearch/texteditor-elm/README.md

 Casper:

 - percentage when uploading
-- double click to insert media
+? double click to insert media
 - display title of exposition somewhere
 - warnings when closing/reloading
+- Test buttons that shouldn't be possible to use when in wrong text editing mode

 Luc:

 - Check rendered html
-- Css userclass (big, small, medium etc), doesn't work in Preview or rendered HTML
+?
+Css userclass (big, small, medium etc), doesn't work in Preview or rendered HTML
 - Caption text not parsed:  ![caption]{media1}